Lambak Kanan

 RPN Lambak Kanan, Kampong Perpindahan Lambak Kanan or simply Lambak Kanan is a public housing estate in Brunei-Muara District, Brunei, on the outskirts of the country's capital Bandar Seri Begawan.
 The total population was 19,833 in 2016.
 Established in 1986, it is the first estate for the National Housing Scheme (Rancangan Perumahan Negara, RPN), the public housing programme for the country's citizens.

 Geography

 The estate is located on the northern outskirts of the municipal area of Bandar Seri Begawan, and about 12 km from its city centre.
 Neighbouring villages include Kampong Salambigar to the east, Kampong Sungai Hanching and Kampong Sungai Tilong to the south-east, Kampong Manggis to the south, Kampong Madang to the south-west, Kampong Lambak to the west and Kampong Lambak Kiri to the north-west.

 Administration

 For subdivision purposes, the estate has been divided into, and established as, five villages:

-Facilities

-Schools
+Demography

+This area is inhabited by 4,000 to 5,000 residents consisting of 266 elderly people, 42 orphans.
+This village has 648 houses.
+The area of Village Area 3 of Lambak Kanan National Housing is 139.66 hectares with a total of over 350 houses.
+A total of more than 3,300 residents live in this village, which includes 391 elderly people.

+Infrastructure

+Education

 Sayyidina Abu Bakar Secondary School is the sole government secondary school for the estate.

 The local government primary schools include: